 Ayurveda would certainly benefit from similar guidelines.
 Ayurveda needs to take a giant leap forward to position itself alongside the modern medicine to be truly integrative.
 The benefits of Ayurveda is only being realised at the minuscule level worldwide.
 Proper presentation of Ayurveda to the world is the need of the hour.

 IVAC is constantly striving to improve the standards of care and delivery of Ayurveda to the humanity at large through research and development.

 IVAC’s Initiatives so far:

-- Developed a world class therapists training program.
-Our therapies have a consistent rating of 98% “EXCELLENT”, several years in a row.Developed designs for equipments: Massage tables, Steam units.
+- Developed a world-class therapists training program.
+Our therapies have a consistent rating of 98% “EXCELLENT”, several years in a row.Developed designs for equipment: Massage tables, Steam units.
 Designs for Interiors, Panchakarma units and Vaastu based constructions.

 - Obtained ISO 9001-2008 Certification.

 - Our latest initiative is “GO GREEN”.
-This would create an organization, which would live up to the true Vedic heritage, non polluting, nature friendly, nurturing the nature and being nurtured.
+This would create an organisation, which would live up to the true Vedic heritage, non-polluting, nature-friendly, nurturing the nature and being nurtured.

 - Thousands of studies have been done showing the clinical efficacy of Ayurveda.
-The Rishis did not have laboratories to do such experiments, but through their profound intuition and level of sensitivity they understood plants and diseases at it’s fundamental level.
+The Rishis did not have laboratories to do such experiments, but through their profound intuition and level of sensitivity, they understood plants and diseases at it are fundamental level.
 Thus modern science is just validating what the sages of yore had already proven through their deep knowing of reality.